 Represents Best Buy as lead defense counsel in a number of complex cases.
 Current matters include deceptive trade practice claims, antitrust claims, and real estate disputes involving leased property.

-Represented Best Buy in multidistrict litigation over alleged price-fixing in the market for cathode ray tubes in televisions.
+Represented Best Buy in multidistrict litigation over alleged price-fixing in the market for cathode ray tubes and LCD displays in televisions.
 The claims resulted in confidential settlements with several large electronics manufacturers, including LG, Panasonic, and Toshiba.